REAL TRACON simulator

 any mistakes you made, and what reference material to review to help improve

 your controlling abilities.
 This material also includes references from

 the FAA Air Traffic Bible, the 7110.65x.

-Another feature of ATCsimulator®2-HD/ARTS-iiia is the ability to print flight strips while running a scenario.
+Another feature of the ARTS-iiia™ Starter Kit is the ability to print flight strips while running a scenario.
 Whether it be a randomly generated scenario, or one of the stored scenarios captured from live FAA flight data, strip printing requires a simple checkbox selction.
 These strips are printed on your Windows compatible printer and print 10 to a page.
 The strips will only correspond with the active traffic in the scenario.